decentralized-identity/authentication-wg/README.md

 - [Explainer](https://github.com/decentralized-identity/papers/blob/master/did-authn/siop/did-authn-siop-profile.md)
 - [Repo](https://github.com/decentralized-identity/papers/blob/master/did-authn/siop/did-authn-siop-profile.md)

-## DID Comms
+## Encrypted Envelope

-A shared effort with the HL Aries project to create a standardized means of authenticated general message passing between DID controllers.
-Currently, DIF provides a DID Comms JavaScript implementation of pack/unpack.
+This concept is borrowed from the HL Aries to create a standardized means of authenticated general message passing between DID controllers.
+DIF provides an implementation of pack/unpack that intends to meet the requirements of the DIF community.

 - Status: **PROPOSAL**
 - Use Case: Secure communication between DID controllers.